nianatalialv/TVC-Programming/README.md

 (Plz use Visual Studio Code it is easiest to collaborate on and with Github)

 Goal: Learn about what avionics is doing and what data we need to collect
+- Update: There is no avionics U+1F622